Work

 Operating models for journalism that has to move.

-Traditional news workflows were built for a more linear media environment.
-Today, strong journalism has to travel across live programming, streaming playlists, local and national uses, on-demand surfaces, social platforms, and AI-assisted workflows — often at the same time.
+Today, strong journalism has to move across live programming, streaming playlists, local and national uses, on-demand surfaces, and social platforms.

-My work focuses on the systems that make that possible: modular content models, streaming workflow architecture, AI-enabled editorial operations, and the change structures that help teams adopt new ways of working.
+That includes modular content models, streaming workflow architecture, distribution strategy, AI-enabled editorial operations, and change structures teams can actually adopt.

 The diagnosis